NAME AND PURPOSE

 Section 3.
 Honorary Member.
 Honorary membership shall be awarded to individuals who have done outstanding work in the field of deaf blindness.
 Honorary members who are not deafblind shall not have voting privileges.
 They shall not hold any office in PPDB.
 Honorary members may serve on committees.

-Section 3.
+Section 5.
 Resignation.
-Any member may resign by filing a written resignation with the President or Secretary, however, such resignation shall not relieve the member of the obligation to pay any dues or other charges theretofore accrued and unpaid.
+Any member may resign by filing a written resignation letter with the President or Secretary; however, such resignation shall not relieve the member of the obligation to pay any dues or other charges theretofore accrued and unpaid.

-Section 4.
+Section 6.
 Dues.
-Dues, for General Members and Associate Members shall be established by the Board of Directors.
+Dues for General Members and Associate Members shall be established by the Board of Directors.

 Section 1.
 Meetings.
 The date, time and place of meetings shall be set by the Board of Directors.